cynthiajteo/show-tracker/README.md

 ## Database:

--   **MongoDB** is a document-oriented NoSQL database that is used to store large amounts of data.
+-   **MongoDB** is a document-oriented NoSQL database that is used to store large amounts of data

 ## Objective: